js-org/js.org-cleanup/README.md

 When using `--perfect`, `--main-issue`, or `--main-pr`, you will need to have a `config.json` file created in the root of the repository following `config.example.json`.

+When using `--main-pr`, if the token does not have write access to the repository, it will automatically create a fork of the repository and make the pull request against that fork.
+If the account already has a fork of the repository, you will need to ensure that the default branch of the fork is up to date with the upstream repository (or delete the fork) before running the command.

 If you are using `--validate`, then no config is needed as this operates against a given local file path rather than using the GitHub API.
 This option can also be passed a `--fix` flag after the file path to automatically fix any violations.